AVS-Orchestration/avs-toolkit/README.md

 *   Ensure resume adheres to best practices for formatting and readability.
 **Context:** Output from VS-001 (strategic plan), Candidate's raw resume, Resume formatting guidelines.

-### 3. VS-003: Audit & Refine
+### 3. VS-003: Audit (Hallucination Detection)

-**Goal:** Evaluate the tailored resume against the job description for alignment, completeness, and effectiveness, then refine as needed.
+**Goal:** Conduct a forensic audit of the tailored resume to ensure zero fabrication of facts.
+Identify and report any claims that deviate from the factual ground truth of the raw resume.
 **Instructions:**
 *   Compare tailored resume against job description for keyword density and thematic alignment.
 *   Check for clarity, conciseness, and absence of generic language.